-For this reason, the University has a detailed plan to reduce its emissions and then directly sequester any remaining unavoidable emissions.
+For this reason, the University has a detailed plan to reduce its emissions and then directly sequester any remaining unavoidable emissions by restoring forests and peatlands.
 Carbon sequestration is the process of capturing and storing atmospheric carbon dioxide – such as growing trees or capturing carbon and storing it.

 After much detailed assessment, the University has decided that the only defensible position is to sequester carbon ourselves either ‘directly controlled’ or ‘in active partnership.’
 We have summarised this in a paper explaining the University’s position on carbon sequestration and carbon offsets.